 Resolutions of Support:

-- The Albany County Legislature proclamation of support.
+- The Albany County Legislature proclamation of support. (and renewed it on March 23!)

 - The City of Albany’s Common Council resolution in support.